 Misleading location

 Second scam, a hotel-restaurant falsely claimed, on its website in particular, to be located “in the heart of the Gulf of Saint-Tropez”.
-For the DDPP, “it is useful to encourage consumers to inquire precisely about the location of the establishment where they wish to book”.
+For the DDPP, “it is useful to encourage consumers to inquire precisely regarding the location of the establishment where they wish to book”.

 Lessor pretending to be a hotelier

-Third illegal situation, a furnished room rental company, which rents its rooms via different platforms (booking.com, hotels.com, destinia.com…), falsely suggesting that it is a hotel, using several trade names to thwart platform surveillance and misinform consumers about its identity and by imposing a very restrictive curfew on consumers: no entry or exit from the establishment between 10 p.m. and 8 a.m.
+Third illegal situation, a furnished room rental company, which rents its rooms via different platforms (booking.com, hotels.com, destinia.com…), falsely suggesting that it is a hotel, using several trade names to thwart platform surveillance and misinform consumers regarding its identity and by imposing a very restrictive curfew on consumers: no entry or exit from the establishment between 10 p.m. and 8 a.m.
 This last restriction, in particular, encourages consumers to cancel their stay while the general conditions of sale provide, as a principle, the absence of reimbursement, consumers who cancel are therefore not reimbursed.
-“We recommend that consumers be very vigilant about the type of establishment, the identity of the operator and the terms of the general conditions of sale, such as arrival, departure, opening and closing times. reception of the establishment, the conditions for canceling the stay…” emphasizes the DDPP again.
+“We recommend that consumers be very vigilant regarding the type of establishment, the identity of the operator and the terms of the general conditions of sale, such as arrival, departure, opening and closing times. reception of the establishment, the conditions for canceling the stay…” emphasizes the DDPP once more.

 In the last two cases, the practices gave rise to an investigation and the professionals concerned were the subject of litigation proceedings sent to the competent public prosecutor’s office.